WHY ME? The reasons behind hair loss

 For Some of Us, the Hair Loss Is More Complicated and Difficult to Treat.

 There’s involutional alopecia, and unfortunately that’s an “age thing.”
 As you get older, your hair thins.
 (Isn’t it a shame this doesn’t also happen to our thighs or stomach?)

 And then there’s androgenic alopecia, and it’s a genetic condition.
 So those lovely people who you call Mom and Dad, the ones who gave you brown eyes and good skin and an overbite also passed on the hair loss gene.
 (Gee, thanks, Mom and Dad.)
 This affects men and women and is typically known as male- or female-pattern baldness.

 This is far more common than you would think.
 According to www.the-dermatologist.com, 50% of men and as many as 13% of premenopausal women have androgenic alopecia.
 That number jumps for women after menopause.

 You are not alone in this struggle.
 And no matter what the cause of your thinning hair, don’t worry.
 You have far more options than you think.
-Give us a call at Hair Loss Solutions to find out more.
+Contact Hair Loss Solutions today to find out more.